-These cookbooks for culinary travellers on the cuisines of the Middle East, Central Asia and Eastern Europe take readers on gastronomic journeys that give insights into local life, customs and traditions as much as they teach us delicious recipes.
+These cookbooks for culinary travellers on the cuisines of the Middle East, Central Asia and Eastern Europe take readers on gastronomic journeys that give insights into local life, customs and traditions as much as they teach us delicious recipes from faraway places.

 While Terence has been pounding Cambodian curry pastes and perfecting his Saraman curry in our Siem Reap kitchen, I’ve had my head buried in cookbooks, travelogues and historical tomes, researching and developing our Cambodian cookbook.

 In doing so, I’ve come to realise that the cookbooks that engage me the most are those that evoke a sense of place, take the reader on a culinary journey through a country or region, and provide context, history, and insights into local life, customs and traditions, as much as they share family recipes and stories.

 They’re cookbooks for culinary travellers as much as they are cookbooks for home cooks – books that you’d be just as happy browsing from the sofa on a Sunday afternoon as you would cooking from on a Saturday night.

 NOTE: a click on the images of the books below will take you to Amazon, and depending upon your location automatically direct you to the closest store.
 If you make a purchase we earn a small commission.

 This is the sixth instalment in our Christmas gift idea series.
 Click through for Classic Cookbooks for Serious Cooks for Christmas, Christmas Gifts for Asian Home Cooks, a Guide to Asian Kitchen Essentials, Christmas Gifts for Travel Photographers and Travellers Who Love Photography, Christmas Gifts for Picnic Lovers, and Travel Books to Inspire Wanderlust.